-Judy came to Yavneh in 2005 and served as the Gan Co-teacher and Gan/Gesher Art teacher for five years.
+When Judy joined Yavneh, she served as the Gan Co-teacher and Gan/Gesher Art teacher for five years.
 Judy majored in interior design and art and received her degree from Cal Poly in San Luis Obispo.
 Prior to Yavneh, she was an assistant teacher for three years at a local private school where she coordinated the after-school care program.
 Judy became a teacher because: “I love teaching children, working with different personalities and different abilities, and helping all students learn and feel confident.”
 Judy and her husband have two children.
 In her spare time, she enjoys surfing, hiking, painting, working out, camping, reading, riding horses, and spending time with family and friends.

 Jenessa Schwartz – Middle School Language Arts Teacher

 Jenessa teaches our middle school English-Language Arts classes through a collaboration with our Global Research and Jewish Studies teachers.
 With an emphasis in writing and publications, Jenessa supports students’ online learning portfolios and gives students an opportunity to participate in the iterative process embedded in the Writer’s Workshop model.
 In addition, Jenessa offers an elective class in Performing Arts to middle school and upper elementary students and teaches Advisory and Avodah/Service Learning.